-Class of 2013 National Merit Semifinalists include Daniel Leonard, Claire Saint-Amour, and Ellie Zack.
+Class of 2013 National Merit Semifinalists included Daniel Leonard, Claire Saint-Amour, and Ellie Zack.

-Ray Hill-Cristol '13 gave the Germantown Friends School commencement speech.
+Ray Hill-Cristol '13 gave the Germantown Friends School commencement speech in June 2017.

 Members of the Class of 2013 were "feted" by the faculty and staff during June in-service.

-College choices for the Class of 2013 so far include
+College choices for the Class of 2013 include

 - American University